glerner/file-rename-to-ntfs/README.md

 ## Unit Formatting Rules

 The script applies special case rules for units:

+### Units vs. Abbreviations Priority
+When a text could be interpreted as either a unit or an abbreviation, units are given priority.
+For example:
+- `SEC` could be "Securities and Exchange Commission" or "seconds" - treated as a unit (seconds)
+- `HR` could be "Human Resources" or "hour" - treated as a unit (hour)

+This prioritization helps maintain consistency in filenames with measurements and technical specifications.

 ### Bits and Bytes (b/B)
 Since we cannot determine whether a unit refers to bits or bytes from the text alone, we preserve the original case of 'b' or 'B' while enforcing proper case for the SI unit prefix symbols: